ethereum/hive/README.md

 UPDATE: Unless we hear a desire to keep them, Validators will be deprecated.
 Please see `Simulators` for updates.

-You can run the full suite of `hive` validation tests against all the known implementations tagged `master` by simply running `hive` from the repository root.
+You can run the full suite of `hive` validation tests against all the known implementations tagged `latest` by simply running `hive` from the repository root.
 It will build a docker image for every known client as well as one for every known validation test.

 The end result should be a JSON report, detailing for each client the list of validations failed and